Use it or Lose it!

-Any surgical procedure has the potential for blood loss.
-Yet little effort is made to collect viable blood shed during surgery due to various factors including predicting who will bleed, cost of reservoirs, or need for specialized resources.
+Every surgical procedure has the potential for blood loss, yet little effort is made to collect viable blood shed during surgery due to various factors including predicting who will bleed, cost of reservoirs, or need for specialized resources.

 • Shed blood is a significant source of RBCs